 Summary

-It’s perfect for quick check-ins to see if there are any concerns from a staff member or to confirm they have the correct safety equipment or no health concerns.
+It’s perfect for quick check-ins to see if a staff member has any concerns or to confirm that they have the correct safety equipment or no health concerns.

 Creating and managing Forms

-Check in Forms are created and managed under System > Performance and Welfare > Check in Forms.
+Check-in Forms are created and managed under System > Documents & Forms > Check-in Forms.

-Check in forms are version controlled, just like many of the other forms and tools.
-This means that to make changes to a form, you need to create a new draft, make your changes and then publish the draft.
+Check-in forms are version-controlled, like many other forms and tools.
+This means that to make changes to a form, you need to create a new draft, make your changes, and then publish the draft.

 Only published forms can be assigned and completed.

 The questions will be displayed below in the list.
-Each one can have multiple answers and you can use the blue arrows to recorder the questions.
+Each one can have multiple answers and you can use the blue arrows to reorder the questions.

 When editing the answers for a question, you will see a popup similar to this example:

-Add each of the options you want to offer the staff member to the list.
+Add each option you want to offer the staff member to the list.
 If you need more options, use the Plus icon to add another row.

 The checkbox allows you to raise an alarm if that answer is selected.
 The alarmed answers can trigger different events and notifications so it allows you to raise alarms on multiple questions or multiple answers.
 If any of the alarmed answers are chosen then the alarm will be raised.

-Once you have completed adding/editing your questions and answers then don’t forget to publish the draft so that it becomes live and in use.
+Once you have completed adding/editing your questions and answers, remember to publish the draft so that it becomes live and in use.

 Assigning Forms

-Check in forms are designed to be assigned automatically; there isn’t currently a manual option to assign a form to a staff member.
+Check-in forms are designed to be assigned automatically; there isn’t currently a manual option for assigning a form to a staff member.

 - Assign on an upcoming shift

-Setup the check in forms on a venue’s Shift Configuration tab.
-This allows you to set how many hours before the shift the form should be requested and what happens if the staff member triggers an alarm when answering the form. - Assign on clock in
+Set up the check-in forms on a venue’s Shift Configuration tab.
+This allows you to set how many hours before the shift the form should be requested and what happens if a staff member triggers an alarm when answering the form. - Assign on clock-in

 Setup the check in forms on a venue’s clock in configuration tab.
 This allows you to set what should happen if they trigger an alarm when completing the form. - Assign using a trigger

-Assigning a check in form can be set within a trigger.
+Assigning a check-in form can be done within a trigger.
 This allows you to assign a form after X days of being employed, X shifts worked or when other events happen.

 You can report on all completed forms or view those completed by a staff member.